Industry Specification Group (ISG) Permissioned Distributed Ledger (PDL) Activity Report 2022

 Distributed ledger technologies record transactions and their details in multiple places at the same time, eliminating the need for a centralized data store or administration functionality as with traditional databases.

 Their ability to store any kind of data as a consensus of replicated, shared, and synchronized digital records distributed across multiple sites – without depending on any central administrator, together with their properties regarding immutability (and therefore non-repudiation) and multi-party verifiability – opens a wide range of applications, and new interaction models among those entities willing to record the transactions associated to those interactions through these ledgers.
 While distributed ledgers are mostly known because of their use as cryptocurrencies, there are many other uses besides those.
 Examples include so-called smart contracts, support to digital identity attributes, object tracking, or the verification of service level agreements.

 While most ledgers in ICT are already centralized, recent approaches based on distributed ledgers can provide higher openness and better resiliency.

-In 2021 ISG PDL released a further suite of deliverables – including a new Group Specification and four Group Reports – to support industry and government institutions’ needs for PDL solutions.
+In 2022 ISG PDL released a further suite of deliverables to support industry and government institutions’ rapidly expanding need for PDL solutions.

 During the year work meanwhile progressed on further deliverables, including:

-See the list of all current ISG PDL Work Items here.
+See the full list of ISG PDL Work Items currently in development here.

 Find out more on the PDL technology page.